 The curriculum requires the completion of 132 hours of course work.
-The average course load is 16-17 hours based on eight semesters.
+The average course load is 16-17 hours per semester based on eight semesters.
+The core requirements may be fulfilled with the Trine courses listed below or others at the Department's discretion.